Want to know how to keep raccoons out of the garden? These tips should help.

 1. Spray Raccoon Repellent

-Effective raccoon repellents rely on intense flavors and aromas to fend off raccoons.
-There are products you can purchase at your local garden center or hardware store.
+Effective raccoon repellents rely on intense flavors and aromas to discourage raccoons.
+You can purchase products at your local garden center or hardware store.
 However, there are also plenty of quick and easy recipes for repellents you can make from home.

 When using repellents to deter raccoons, we recommend switching up the mixture that you utilize.
 Over time, it’s possible for raccoons to become accustomed to the repellent you are using, but not if you keep them guessing with a variety of repellents.